1,000+ Opportunities

 Client eligibility is determined by the Federal Poverty Guidelines which are updated periodically in the Federal Register by the U.S. Department of Health and Human Services under the authority of 42 U.S.C.
 9902(2).
 Eligibility for CSBG is calculated at 125% of Federal Poverty Guidelines Poverty Guidelines, all states (except Alaska and Hawaii)

-Based on current listing details, eligibility includes: Local organizations known as Eligible Entities or Community Action Agencies in Arkansas that assist low to moderate-income individuals.
+According to the current listing, eligibility includes: Local organizations known as Eligible Entities or Community Action Agencies in Arkansas that assist low to moderate-income individuals.
 Client eligibility is determined by Federal Poverty Guidelines at 125%.
-Applicants should confirm final requirements in the official notice before submission.
+Confirm the full requirements in the official notice before applying.